Notifiarr/dockwatch/README.md

 ### Permissions
 No matter how docker is installed (native, unraid, etc), it is required that the user running the container has permission to use the docker commands.
 View `root/app/www/public/functions/docker.php` to see what is used

 Unraid: This is built into the container with
 ```
 addgroup -g 281 unraiddocker && \
 usermod -aG unraiddocker abc
 ```

-Ubuntu: This is an example
+Ubuntu: This is an example to get the group id to use
 ```
-usermod -aG ping abc
+grep docker /etc/group
 ```

 ### Run